Music

 Woodwinds, Brass & Percussion

-The Large Ensemble Placement Auditions for all winds and percussion will take place in Armstrong Concert Hall starting on 9 a.m. on Friday, August 25.
-During Welcome Week (starting Monday, August 21), you will have an opportunity to sign up for a slot (available on a first-come, first-served basis).
+The Large Ensemble Placement Auditions for all winds and percussion will take place in Armstrong Concert Hall on Friday, Aug.
+29, and Saturday, Aug.
+30, starting at 9 a.m.
+During Welcome Week (beginning Monday, Aug.
+25), you will have an opportunity to sign up for a slot (available on a first-come, first-served basis).
 A sign-up link will be sent to your SU email that week.
-Please be on the lookout for that email.
+Please be on the lookout for that email!

-All wind and percussion students register for “Large Instrumental Ensemble” MUEN 305 section F2F1 or MUEN 505 section 101.
-(Please note that section 102/F2F2 is for STRINGS ONLY.)
+Registration sections are based on INSTRUMENT (not ensemble).
+ALL wind and percussion students register for “Large Instrumental Ensemble” MUEN 305 section 101 or MUEN 505 section 101.
+(Please note that section 102 is for STRINGS ONLY.)
 Please note that the online catalog from the registrar’s office shows all the possible rehearsal times for groups that meet under the umbrella of 305/505.
 Following these “ensemble auditions” part assignments will be determined and you will learn your specific rehearsal schedule(s) within all of the possible rehearsal times.

 What to Prepare